Dennisbonke/HandmadeHero/README.md

 <h2>Current Status</h2>
 Status: Early Alpha.<br>
 Main job: Finishing the prototype platform layer.<br>
-Currently working on: Keyboard input.<br>
+Currently working on: Enforcing an framerate.<br>
-Last completed job: Compiler switches.<br>
+Last completed job: Keyboard input.<br>
 <h2>Controlls:</h2>
 When using the XBOX360 controller, the left joystick controlls the up/down movement when moving the joystick up and down, when moving the stick left or right, the tonehz will change.<br>
 You can also use the D-Pad for this (I hope).<br>